tideland/go-wait/README.md

 Own tickers or changing intervals can be implemented too.

+Another component of the package is the Throttle, others would call it limiter.
+It allows the limited processing of events per second.
+These events are simple closures and you can define how many can be processed per event in general and in one call.

 I hope you like it. ;)

 ## Examples

+### Polling

 A simple check for an existing file by polling every second for maximal 30 seconds.